Doctor's Orders (Star Trek: Enterprise): Plot

 While traveling through the Delphic Expanse, Enterprise encounters a trans-dimensional disturbance that lies directly along its time-sensitive course to Azati Prime and the Xindi weapon ("Stratagem").
 The crew also learns that the disturbance causes permanent neurological damage to the human neocortex.
 To avoid a two-week detour while avoiding the danger to the crew, Doctor Phlox disables the neocortex of all human crewmembers, so they can survive the four day journey through the disturbance on impulse power.
 Trip Tucker fears the transdimensional space will adversely affect the warp field and recommends against using the warp drive in the disturbance.

 While the crew is sedated, Phlox attends to his extended duties aboard the ship, including caring for Captain Archer's dog, Porthos, since Phlox is immune to the effects of the disturbance.
-As Phlox does so, he takes the opportunity to compose a letter to Dr. Lucas, an acquaintance of his whom he met on an exchange tour of Denobula.
+As Phlox does so, he takes the opportunity to compose a letter to Dr. Lucas, a friend of his whom he met on an exchange tour of Denobula.
 Unfortunately, Phlox himself begins to become nervous and is easily spooked by irregular ship noises.
 In Engineering, falsely perceiving movement, he becomes increasingly tense and nervous.
 While investigating a noise, he encounters Sub-Commander T'Pol, who is also carrying out duties while the human crew are sedated and, as a Vulcan, has been enjoying the quiet contemplation this situation allows her.
 She commits to spending some time with Phlox for a meal.